ThomasDavid0/Placebo_F3A/README.md

 # Placebo, 2m F3A Plane

 This repo contains all the cutting files and information required to build the Placebo F3A plane.
-At this stage the instructions are not complete, these will be populated over time by people who decide to build it.

 The Placebo is a development of my old design, the Cold Draft, which is pretty good.
 Changes from that are incremental.
 The first prototype has just been test flown and first impressions are encouraging.
 There may be errors in the design, parts that dont fit and so on.
-If you find any mistakes please submit an issue and I'll try to fix them.
+If you find any mistakes please submit an issue and
+I'll try to fix them.
 If you start to build one please consider contributing to this project by writing or making corrections to the instructions, adding your files for design changes and other helpful things.

 Build instructions will eventually be found [here](https://thomasdavid0.github.io/Placebo_F3A/).